Why Protein Is Important In A Plant-Based Diet

 When deciding to eat a plant-based diet, it is important to be intentional about getting in the necessary amount of protein each day to properly fuel your body.
 If you eat animal products, it isn’t as necessary to focus on this because all meat, poultry, pork and fish all have protein in larger amounts than plants.

 What’s Lacking In Plant-Based Diets?

 There is another nutrient that is commonly lacking in a plant-based diet and this is B12.
 This is lacking because B12 is found only naturally occurring in animal products.
-B12 is necessary for making red blood cells and maintaining brain and nervous system function and health.
+B12 can be necessary for making red blood cells and maintaining brain and nervous system function and health.*